Lucius Passienus Rufus

 Lucius Passienus Rufus was a Roman senator and a novus homo of some oratorical talent.
 He was consul in 4 BC as the colleague of Gaius Calvisius Sabinus.

 He inherited the name, the wealth, and the influence of his uncle Sallust.
-Rufus is also the father of Gaius Sallustius Passienus Crispus, who was adopted by Sallustius and who married Augustus' great-granddaughter Agrippina the Younger.
+Rufus is also the grandfather of Gaius Sallustius Passienus Crispus, who was adopted by Sallustius and who married Augustus' great-granddaughter Agrippina the Younger.

 The sortition awarded Passienus Rufus the proconsular governorship of Africa (circa 4/3 BC).
-While governor he led a successful campaign in the frontier zone, for which he earned the ornamenta.
+While governor, he led a successful campaign in the frontier zone, for which he earned the ornamenta.